MicrosoftDocs/SupportArticles-docs/support/windows-client/deployment/certs-missing-after-device-update.md

 To mitigate this issue, do one of the following:

-- Download a new source image from the Microsoft Update Catalog or from the Volume Licensing Service Center to replace your previous source image.
-Then use that image to update the device.
+- Download a new source image from the Microsoft Update Catalog or from the Volume Licensing Service Center to replace the previous source image.
+Then, use that image to update the device.
-- Roll the device back to the previous Windows version, add the missing LCU to the update, and then reinstall the update.
+- Roll back the device to the previous Windows version, add the missing LCU to the update, and then reinstall the update.

 > [!IMPORTANT]
 >
 > - The rollback process does not affect your personal files, but it removes any apps and drivers that you installed after you installed the update.
 It also reverses any changes to settings that you made after you installed the update.
-> - By default, you can only roll back an update within 10 days of installing it.
-You can change this time limit by opening a Command Prompt window and running the following command:
+> - By default, you can roll back an update only within 10 days of installing it.
+You can change this time limit in a Command Prompt window by running the following command:
 >
 >   ```console
 >   Dism /Online /Set-OSUninstallWindow /Value:<days>